Skoda Citigo-e iV (2020-2021) Review

 There’s a good chance you’re already familiar with the Skoda Citigo - at least in its past life.
 First introduced in 2012 and then discontinued in 2019, the Citigo was Skoda’s entry into the city car class.
 It was successful too, bringing a lot of quality to the segment alongside its near-identical Volkswagen and SEAT sister cars, the Up and the Mii.
 But how does that success switch to electric power?
 Read our full Skoda Citigo-e iV review to find out.

 When Skoda's parent company Volkswagen made a big switch to EVs, it took all its brands with it.
-The Skoda Citigo and the SEAT Mii have ceased production as petrol-powered cars and have been reintroduced as pure electric cars, while the Up continues with the option of petrol power alongside the electric version.
+As a result, the Skoda Citigo, Volkswagen up!, and SEAT Mii have ceased production entirely.

-Visually there’s not much to distinguish the Citigo-e iV (to give it its full name) from the regular Citigo, save for the front grille which is almost completely blanked off and some discreet badges.
-It remains a design based on getting as much interior space as possible, which means a boxy body with very short overhangs, a short bonnet and an almost vertical tailgate.
-It’s aged very well, considering the basic shape is approaching ten years old, and particularly in a higher specification it looks quite fresh.
+Visually there was not much to distinguish the Citigo-e iV (to give it its full name) from the regular Citigo, except for the front grille which was almost completely blanked off and some discreet badges.
+It remained a design based on getting as much interior space as possible, which meant a boxy body with very short overhangs, a short bonnet and an almost vertical tailgate.
+It’s aged very well, considering the basic shape is approaching ten years old, and particularly in a higher specification; it looks quite fresh.

-There are few surprises when you get inside too, as the vast majority of the cabin is carried over from the outgoing Citigo.
-There’s still a large glazed area that helps the feeling of space and gives good visibility, helped by the slim dashboard.
-All the major controls are grouped closely together in the centre, but the Citigo e does without a central touchscreen like you get in some EV rivals, so you have to use your smartphone to make phone calls and stream music on the move.
+There were few surprises when you got inside too, as the vast majority of the cabin was carried over from the normal Citigo.
+A large glazed area helped the feeling of space and gave good visibility, helped by a slim dashboard.
+All the major controls were grouped closely together in the centre, but the Citigo e did without a central touchscreen like you got in some EV rivals of the era, so you had to use your smartphone to make phone calls and stream music on the move.

-There is a single drivetrain choice for the Citigo-e iV, an electric motor providing up to 83PS and 212Nm of torque, with a continuous power output of 55PS through a single-speed automatic gearbox driving the front wheels.
-The battery pack is 36.8kWh, which gives the Citigo-e iV a WLTP range of 161 miles.
+There was a single drivetrain choice for the Citigo-e iV, an electric motor providing up to 83PS and 212Nm of torque, with a continuous power output of 55PS through a single-speed automatic gearbox driving the front wheels.
+The battery pack was 36.8kWh, which gave the Citigo-e iV a WLTP range of 161 miles.

-Driving the Citigo-e iV is everything you could wish for from an electric car; there’s lots of torque for quick acceleration from low speeds, and you can adjust the amount of regenerative braking so you can use the brake pedal less.
-The rest of the driving experience is barely distinguishable from the original Citigo, but arguably better.
-It’s quieter, just as comfortable and even more relaxing - as well as being cheaper to run.
+Driving the Citigo-e iV was everything you could wish for from an electric car back then; there was lots of torque for quick acceleration from low speeds, and you could adjust the amount of regenerative braking so you could use the brake pedal less.
+The rest of the driving experience was barely distinguishable from the original Citigo, but arguably better.
+It was quieter, just as comfortable and even more relaxing - as well as being cheaper to run.

-As an overall package, the Citigo-e iV is even more impressive than the original petrol car.
-It offers the same space efficiency and sense of quality, but adds zero emissions, lower running costs, and is arguably more fun to drive.
-If you can live with the purchase price it’s a great way to get into EV ownership.
+As an overall package, the Citigo-e iV was even more impressive than the original petrol car.
+It offered the same space efficiency and sense of quality, but added zero emissions, lowering running costs, and was arguably more fun to drive.
+If you could live with the purchase price, it was a great way to get into EV ownership.

 Looking for a used car for sale?
 We've got 100s of Skoda Approved Used Cars for Sale for you to choose from, including a wide range of Skoda Citigo-e iV cars for sale.

-The Skoda Citigo-e iV is a breeze to drive, while the low noise levels and brisk urban performance are backed up by quick steering and a comfortable ride to make it an ideal choice for city dwellers.
-Low running costs are a big plus too, once you get past the initial purchase price.
-Anyone looking for a near-perfect city car should give it serious consideration, even if you do have to undertake longer journeys on occasion.
+The Skoda Citigo-e iV was a breeze to drive, while the low noise levels and brisk urban performance were backed up by quick steering and a comfortable ride, which made it an ideal choice for city dwellers.
+Low running costs were a big plus too, once you got past the initial purchase price.
+Anyone looking for a near-perfect used city car should give it serious consideration, even if you do have to undertake longer journeys on occasion.

-As for rivals, its in-house competition from the Volkswagen e-Up and the SEAT Mii Electric are different only on price and looks, while the Renault Zoe is a little bigger and more expensive, but offers a more grown-up cabin, better performance and increased range, making it suitable for a wider audience.
+As for rivals, its in-house competition from the Volkswagen e-Up and the SEAT Mii Electric were different only in price and looks, while the Renault Zoe was a little bigger and more expensive, but offered a more grown-up cabin, better performance and increased range, which made it suitable for a wider audience.

-Unlike the Mii Electric, the Citigo-e iV is available in two specifications.
-The basic trim is the Skoda Citigo-e iV SE, and comes with climate control, a height-adjustable driver’s seat and a DAB radio with touchscreen display.
-The more expensive SE L version adds better seat fabric, a smarter dashboard panel as well as automatic headlights and windscreen wipers.
+Unlike the Mii Electric, the Citigo-e iV was available in two specifications.
+The basic trim was the Skoda Citigo-e iV SE, and came with climate control, a height-adjustable driver’s seat and a DAB radio with a touchscreen display.
+The more expensive SE L version added better seat fabric, a smarter dashboard panel, automatic headlights and windscreen wipers.

-Most crucially, however, the Skoda Citigo-e iV SE L comes with Combined Charging System as standard - only an option on the SE - which means you can use public fast-charging points and get an 80% charge in an hour.
-It’s £700 to upgrade the SE to the CCS system, but we would say it is an essential piece of kit however you spec your Citigo-e iV.
+Most crucially, however, the Skoda Citigo-e iV SE L came with a Combined Charging System as standard - originally an option on the SE - which meant you could use public fast-charging points and get an 80% charge in an hour.
+It was £700 to upgrade the SE to the CCS system, but we would say it's worth finding a car with this fitted as it's still an essential piece of kit.

-Look no further than the SEAT Mii Electric and Volkswagen e-Up if it’s similarity you’re looking for, so consider all three before making a choice at the bare minimum.
-The Mii Electric and e-Up are single-model ranges unlike the Citigo, so it’s easy to compare price and specification before taking the plunge.
+Look no further than the SEAT Mii Electric and Volkswagen e-Up if it’s similarity you’re looking for, so consider all three before choosing the bare minimum.
+The Mii Electric and e-Up were single-model ranges unlike the Citigo, so it was easy to compare price and specification when buying new.

-The other main rival in the small EV sector is Renault’s Zoe, and although it is a slightly bigger car and therefore more expensive, it comes in a choice of two power outputs, two charging modes, and three trim levels, so it’s easier to pick the car you need.
+The other main rival in the small EV sector was Renault’s Zoe, and although it was a slightly bigger car and therefore more expensive, it came in a choice of two power outputs, two charging modes, and three trim levels, so it was easier to pick the car you need.

 Comfort and design: Skoda Citigo-e iV interior

-"It might be nudging ten years old, but the basic design of the Citigo has stood the test of time.
-Cleverly, the notion of it running on electric power was designed in from the beginning, so the transformation hasn’t resulted in lots of compromises to make the additional electric hardware fit."
+"It's well over 10 years old, but the basic design of the Citigo has stood the test of time.
+Cleverly, the notion of it running on electric power was designed from the beginning, so the transformation didn't result in compromise to make the additional electric hardware fit."

-There’s plenty of welcome familiarities when you climb aboard.
-The driving position is excellent, with plenty of adjustment in the seats - height adjustment is standard for the driver.
-The squared-off exterior pays dividends for the driver too, providing a good view out all round, and the near-vertical rear window makes it easy to judge where the back of the car is when reversing.
+There were plenty of welcome familiarities when you climbed aboard.
+The driving position was excellent, with plenty of seat adjustment - height adjustment was standard for the driver.
+The squared-off exterior paid dividends for the driver too, providing a good view out all around, and the near-vertical rear window made it easy to judge where the back of the car was when reversing.

-The dashboard is as simple as they come, which dates it a little compared to the modern touchscreens that are commonplace these days.
-The control layout is simple and easy to understand though, with all the major controls grouped neatly and high up on the dashboard where it’s easy for driver and passenger to access them.
+The dashboard was as simple as it came back then, which dated it a little compared to the modern touchscreens that are commonplace these days.
+The control layout was simple and easy to understand though, with all the major controls grouped neatly and high up on the dashboard where it was easy for driver and passenger to access them.

-The same goes for the instrument display, which has a large central speedometer and supplementary dials keeping you informed on the amount of battery charge remaining and how much power is being used on the move.
-You can get in and understand how it all works and where everything is within a matter of seconds, which is a testament to the quality of the design.
+The same went for the instrument display, which had a large central speedometer and supplementary dials keeping you informed on the amount of battery charge remaining and how much power was being used on the move.
+You could get in and understand how it all worked and where everything was within seconds, which was a testament to the quality of the design.

-Although it’s no spring chicken, the Citigo-e iV stands comparison with newer rivals in some aspects of its quality and finish.
-It’s based on a city car, so the relatively sparse cabin feels quite stripped back compared to some rivals.
-Some of the materials feel hard to the touch but appear tough rather than cheap, and you still get a reassuring click when operating the controls, giving off strong vibes that this is a quality product.
+Although it was no spring chicken, the Citigo-e iV compared with newer rivals in some aspects of its quality and finish.
+It was based on a city car, so the relatively sparse cabin felt quite stripped back compared to some rivals.
+Some of the materials felt hard to the touch but appeared tough rather than cheap, and you still got a reassuring click when operating the controls, giving off strong vibes that this was a quality product.

-There is a sizeable step in how luxurious the Skoda Citigo-e iV SE feels in comparison to the more expensive Citigo-e SE L. The amount of dark coloured trim and fabrics is a reminder that you’re in the basic version, and although the SE L isn’t much brighter there is a bit more flair in terms of the design on the seats and the dashboard.
+There was a sizeable step in how luxurious the Skoda Citigo-e iV SE felt in comparison to the more expensive Citigo-e SE L. The amount of dark-coloured trim and fabrics was a reminder that you were in the basic version, and although the SE L wasn’t much brighter, there was a bit more design flair on the seats and the dashboard.

-It’s also helped by leather on the steering wheel and gearlever as the main contact points.
-Unfortunately, there’s also nothing on the options list to add to the interior other than practical features, so you’ll need to go for a bright exterior colour if you want a bit more life in the cabin.
+It was also helped by leather on the steering wheel and gear lever as the main contact points.
+Unfortunately, there was also nothing on the options list to add to the interior other than practical features, so you had to go for a bright exterior colour if you wanted a bit more life in the cabin.

-As standard both versions of the Skoda Citigo-e iV get a DAB radio with touchscreen operation and six speakers, and a smartphone cradle which connects via Bluetooth to give you phone operation and audio streaming, as well as a host of other features through the Fun&Move app, available for both Android and iOS devices.
+As standard both versions of the Skoda Citigo-e iV got a DAB radio with touchscreen operation, six speakers, and a smartphone cradle which connected via Bluetooth to give you phone operation and audio streaming, as well as a host of other features through the Fun&Move app, available for both Android and iOS devices.

-The Fun&Move app adds a great deal of functionality to the Skoda Citigo-e iV, and is even more useful with an electric motor.
-It includes a car finder so you can recall the location of your car as well as the address and time you parked, remote charging operation and control of the air conditioning and also a remote departure timer, so you can ensure your car is charged and even warmed up or cooled down ready for you to drive away.
-It even allows you to defrost your windscreen on cold days so you can leave when you want to on a frosty morning.
+The Fun&Move app added greater functionality to the Skoda Citigo-e iV, and was even more useful with an electric motor.
+It included a car finder so you could recall the location of your car as well as the address and time you parked.
+Remote charging operation and control of the air conditioning and a remote departure timer were also available, so you could ensure your car was charged and even warmed up or cooled down ready for you to drive away.
+It even allowed you to defrost your windscreen on cold days so you could leave when you want to on a frosty morning.

-As an option, the Skoda Citigo-e iV is also available with a multimedia holder, an adjustable case for tablets that allows rear seat passengers to view the screens hands-free.
+As an option, the Skoda Citigo-e iV was also available with a multimedia holder and an adjustable tablet case that allowed rear-seat passengers to view the screens hands-free.

-The Skoda Citigo-e iV has almost no changes to the bodywork in its conversion to electric power, so it remains a design that has interior space as a number one priority - hence the squared-off looks and chunky proportions.
-It’s also important to note that ditching the engine for electric hardware hasn’t impacted the space a great deal either; the batteries are under the rear seat, which is 5cm higher than before, but that has little impact on overall headroom.
+The Skoda Citigo-e iV had almost no changes to the bodywork during its conversion to electric power, so it remained a design that had interior space as a top priority - hence the squared-off looks and chunky proportions.
+It was also important to note that ditching the engine for electric hardware didn't impact the space a great deal either; the batteries were under the rear seat, making it 5cm higher than before, but that had little impact on overall headroom.

-Even though it is an old design now, it’s still impressive to witness just how much space is available in the front seats.
-A driver of any height can get comfortable behind the wheel, even though the steering only adjusts for reach, with plenty of head and legroom.
-Shoulder room is decent too, despite the Skoda Citigo-e iV not being particularly wide.
-The feeling of space is helped by the relatively stripped-back interior and the large glazed area, all of which maximises the amount of light coming into the cabin.
+Even though it is an old design now, it’s still impressive to witness just how much space was available in the front seats.
+A driver of any height could get comfortable behind the wheel, even though the steering only adjusted for reach, with plenty of head and legroom.
+Shoulder room was decent too, despite the Skoda Citigo-e iV not being particularly wide.
+The feeling of space was helped by the relatively stripped-back interior and the large glazed area, which maximised the amount of light coming into the cabin.

-Rear seat space is less generous, but it’s more than acceptable given the exterior dimensions.
-The rear seats are mounted 5cm higher than those in the front, so there’s a fraction less headroom, while legroom is understandably less plentiful.
+Rear seat space was less generous but was more than acceptable given the exterior dimensions.
+The rear seats were mounted 5cm higher than those in the front, so there was a fraction less headroom, while legroom was understandably less plentiful.

-Still, there’s enough space here to accommodate willing adults for shorter journeys, and for most sizes of child you shouldn’t have any problems.
-All Skoda Citigo-e iV models are five-doors only, unlike the three-door option of the previous petrol models, but it is also a strict four-seater, with a rear bench designed for two and a pair of seatbelts rather than three, unlike rivals like the Renault Zoe.
+Still, there was enough space to accommodate willing adults for shorter journeys.
+All Skoda Citigo-e iV models were five-doors only, unlike the three-door option of the previous petrol models, but was also a strict four-seater, with a rear bench designed for two and a pair of seatbelts rather than three, unlike rivals like the Renault Zoe.

-Despite the addition of electrical hardware, the boot space on offer is impressive and exactly the same as the petrol version with 251 litres on offer.
-Fold the rear seats and this can be expanded to a massive 959 litres, and there’s an adjustable boot floor too so you can stash precious items away from prying eyes.
+Despite the addition of electrical hardware, the boot space on offer was impressive and was the same as the petrol version at 251 litres.
+Folding the rear seats expanded to a massive 959 litres, and there was an adjustable boot floor too so you could stash precious items away from prying eyes.

-There’s a useful amount of storage space in the cabin too, including decently-sized door bins that can hold a 1-litre bottle, a dinky cubby ahead of the gearlever - with a removable insert designed to hold a smartphone if you wish - plus a larger than average glovebox add up to a practical cabin.
-A tyre repair kit is standard, and a spare wheel of any variety is not available as an option.
+There was a useful amount of storage space in the cabin too, including decently-sized door bins that could hold a 1-litre bottle, a dinky cubby ahead of the gear lever - with a removable insert designed to hold a smartphone - plus a larger than average glovebox.
+A tyre repair kit was standard, and a spare wheel of any variety was not an option.

 If you're looking for an electric car that can be squeezed into your garage, you'll want to know the Skoda Citigo-e iV's exterior dimensions.
 It's 3597mm long, 1645mm wide and 1481mm high.